itti0322/Optical-Character-Recognition-using-Patient-Monitor-Screen/README.md

 # License
-This project is open source project and could be use further for reaserach work under the reference given below:
+This is an open source project and could be use further for reaserach work under the reference given below:

 Author.
 Bukhari, Syed Irtza Akhtar.
 Year.2021